OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ## Expressions

 There are many types of expressions, which we'll catalog here.
 Operator precedence works roughly as expected.
-Generally the operators listed earlier here have higher precedence.

 Mini never automatically converts types to make an operation succeed.
 Programmers will need to do explicit conversions.
 The compiler will report an error if a conversion would be necessary.

 \- *expression*

 > Unary minus.
 Defined only for type `int`, and produces an `int`.
-This will panic if the result is not expressible in the `int` datatype (that is, if the value of expression is `MaxNegInt`).
+This will error if the result is not expressible in the `int` datatype (that is, if the value of expression is `MaxNegInt`).

 ! *expression*